Cyber attack "war game" to test London banks on Nov 12

 Regulators and firms are growing increasingly concerned about the threat of cyber crime to the banking system, including the impact of coordinated online assaults or hacking attacks on specific banks and the Bank of England's Financial Policy Committee has already told banks to strengthen defences.

-British police arrested eight people in September after a cyber attack on the computer system of a branch of Barclays , just a week after 12 men were arrested for allegedly planning to steal millions of pounds from a Santander UK branch with a similar remote device.
+British police arrested eight people in September after a cyber attack on the computer system of a branch of Barclays (BARC.L), just a week after 12 men were arrested for allegedly planning to steal millions of pounds from a Santander UK (SAN.MC) branch with a similar remote device.

 London is not alone in testing its preparation.
 New York staged "Quantum Dawn 2" a few months ago to simulate how firms would cope with a cyber attack in markets.